 2. Reread & practice your old tests – LOTS OF TEACHERS USE THE SAME EXERCISES IN THE EXAMS!!

-5. Highlighting in coloured pens is pretty, but you learn much better by making notes and testing yourself than by decorating your work!
+5. Highlighting in coloured pens is pretty but NOT efficient, you learn much better by making notes and TESTING YOURSELF than by decorating your work!

 6. For your English exams you must revise everything we’ve done since September – grammar, vocabulary and themes.

 7. Bring me the notes you make to revise for English and you’ll get an extra joker!